GoogleCloudPlatform/php-docker/README.md

-# Docker images for a managed VM runtime using PHP.
+# Docker image for the App Engine Flexible PHP runtime

-This repository contains experimental PHP runtime(s) for Google Cloud App Engine Managed VMs.
+This repository contains experimental PHP runtime(s) for Google Cloud App Engine Flexible.
 It is not covered by any SLA or deprecation policy.
 It may change at any time.

 ## Contributing changes